nRFCloud/device-simulator-v2/README.md

 curl $API_HOST/v1/fota-job-executions/$DEVICE_ID/$JOB_ID -H "Authorization: Bearer $API_KEY" | jq
 ```

-### Use an unhappy path for FOTA execution
+### Simulate a FOTA Job Execution Failure Scenario
-If you want to test devices failing, stalling, or timing out you can add the `-p` flag with one of the following options:
+If you want to test devices failing, stalling, or timing out you can add the `-j` flag with one of the following options:

 | Value | Execution Path | Description |
 | --- | --- | --- |